Iran missile strikes own ship, kills 1 sailor, hurts others

 Iran regularly holds exercises in the region, which is closed to the strategic Strait of Hormuz, the narrow mouth of the Persian Gulf through which 20% of the world’s oil passes.
 The U.S. Navy’s 5th Fleet, which monitors the region, did not immediately respond to a request for comment.

-Iranian media rarely report on incidents during its exercises.
-This incident also comes amid months of heightened tensions between Iran and the U.S.
+Iranian media rarely report on mishaps during its exercises, signaling the severity of the incident.
+This incident also comes amid months of heightened tensions between Iran and the U.S. since President Donald Trump unilaterally withdrew from Tehran’s nuclear deal with world powers in 2018 and imposed crushing sanctions on the country.